Olatade/Mo-validator/README.md

-ProfileForm.isValid(); // returns true if no error in the form and false if there are errors ProfileForm.getInvalidGroups(); // returns an array of all inputs that contain errors ProfileForm.getInvalidGroups(); // returns an array of all inputs that do not have errors
+ProfileForm.isValid(); // returns true if no error in the form and false if there are errors ProfileForm.getInvalidGroups(); // returns an array of all inputs that contain errors ProfileForm.getInvalidGroups(); // returns an array of all inputs that do not have errors ProfileForm.getInvalidGroups(); // returns an array of all inputs that do not have errors ProfileForm.displaySubmitMessage('message goes here') // displays a error message above the submit button ProfileForm.removeSubmitMessage() // removes the error message above the submit button
 ```

 ### Types of input fields currently supported
 - Text
 - Select
+- Date